 Survey researchers design and conduct surveys and analyze data.

 Most survey researchers work in research firms, polling organizations, nonprofits, corporations, colleges and universities, and government agencies.
 The majority work full time during regular business hours.

-Many research positions require a master’s degree or Ph.D., though a bachelor’s degree may be sufficient for some entry-level positions.
-In addition, employers generally prefer candidates who have previous experience performing research, using statistics, and analyzing data.
+Many research positions require a master’s degree or Ph.D., although a bachelor’s degree may be sufficient for some entry-level positions.

 Explore resources for employment and wages by state and area for survey researchers.